2021/22 Full-time Undergraduate course

 In this section

-Overall BTEC Leevel 3 QCF Extended Diploma with profile DDD in a relevant science based BTEC.
+Overall BTEC Level 3 QCF Extended Diploma with profile DDD (to include a unit profile of 9 distinctions) in a relevant science based BTEC.
 Applicants must also meet the GCSE science requirements for the course.

 BTEC Level 3 RQF National Extended Diploma with profile DDM.
 Applicants must also meet the GCSE science requirements for the course.